Sir Edmund Nagle

 Transferring to the brand new Artois 38 in July 1794, he served under the orders of Commodore Sir John Borlase Warren or Commodore Sir Edward Pellew on the coast of France, being present on 23 August at the destruction of the Volontaire 38.
 On 21 October his frigate out-sailed Pellew and the rest of the squadron off Ushant to bring the Révolutionnaire 44, Captain Henri Alexandre Thévenard, to action.
 The French vessel was a new large frigate on her first cruise with a raw crew, but although she fought gamely under the Artois’ onslaught her men refused to obey the orders of their officers when the rest of the British squadron came up, thereby allowing Nagle to receive her surrender after a forty minute engagement.
 Casualties in the action numbered three killed and five wounded on the British side and eight killed and five wounded on the French, and on returning to England Nagle was knighted in honour of his victory.

 During his command of the Artois both Captain Hon.
 George Byng in 1794 and Captain Thomas Byam Martin in early 1795 temporarily replaced Nagle when he had business ashore or was ill.
-He was back in command by the time of Commodore Warren s expedition to Quiberon Bay in the summer of 1795, and on 20 March 1796 was with Warren s squadron when it took the Etoile 24 and several French ships out of a convoy off the Pointe de Raz, the Artois being responsible for escorting the captured man-of-war into Falmouth.
-He was also with Warren s squadron at the destruction of the French frigate Andromaque 36 on 24 August 1796, took the privateer Franklin 12 on 2 November, and was present at the destruction of the Calliope 36 on the Penmarcks on 17 July 1797.
+He was back in command by the time of Commodore Warren’s expedition to Quiberon Bay in the summer of 1795, and on 20 March 1796 was with Warren’s squadron when it took the storeship Etoile 24 and several French ships out of a convoy off the Pointe de Raz in what was otherwise a disappointing action against the convoy’s escort.
+He was also with Warren’s squadron at the destruction of the French frigate Andromaque 36 on 24 August 1796, took the privateer Franklin 12 on 2 November, and was present at the destruction of the Calliope 36 on the Penmarcks on 17 July 1797.
 His commission came to an end when the Artois was wrecked after striking a rock at high water off La Rochelle on 31 July, her crew being rescued by other ships from the squadron.